sweetgiggles201/sweetgiggles201/README.md

 </div>

+## ✧ 𝓘𝓷𝓽𝓮𝓻𝓮𝓼𝓽𝓼

+♡ Horror

+♡ Michael Jackson

+♡ Roblox

+♡ Spiritual/Religious topics *(curious conversations, not debates).*

+---

 ## ✧ 𝓑𝓮𝓯𝓸𝓻𝓮 𝓨𝓸𝓾 𝓘𝓷𝓽𝓮𝓻𝓪𝓬𝓽

-♡ I don't usually interact with people first, but if you'd like to chat, I don't mind.
+♡ I don't usually interact first, but I don't mind chatting.
 Just be respectful.

-♡ Please don't vent to me, fish for reactions, or make me carry the conversation. **If you interact with me first and you're dry, the conversation is already pointless to me.**
+♡ Please don't vent to me, fish for reactions, or expect me to carry the conversation.
+If I'm doing all the work, the conversation probably won't last.

-♡ I'm not a people pleaser.I am real straightforward, If you don't like me or the way I am, we're probably not going to get along.
+♡ I'm pretty straightforward.
+If you don't like that, we probably won't get along.

-♡ When it comes to God or Jesus, please be respectful.
-I don't tolerate disrespect toward Jesus or Christianity, dont even try to chat if you are the type to do that!

-♡ About pronouns: I don't really understand they/them or other pronouns.
-No disrespect is intended—I'd rather call you by your name.
-If that's an issue, it's probably best we don't interact if i don't understand.

-♡ If you're a guy, don't be weird or creepy with me, especially online.
-If i get a weird vibe, just stop talking.
+♡ Please be respectful toward God, Jesus, and Christianity.
+I don't participate in or joke about things like voodoo, and I'd appreciate not being involved in those conversations.

+♡ If you use pronouns I'm unfamiliar with or that I get confused by, I'd rather call you by a name you're comfortable with.
+It's not meant to be disrespectful—I just don't want to accidentally get it wrong.

+♡ If you're creepy or make me uncomfortable, don't expect me to keep talking.

 ---

 ## ✧ 𝓓𝓝𝓘 (𝓓𝓸 𝓝𝓸𝓽 𝓘𝓷𝓽𝓮𝓻𝓪𝓬𝓽)

-♡ Furries.
+♡ The furry community isn't for me, so I'd rather not interact.

 ♡ Rude or disrespectful people.

-DO NOT make any sexualized jokes and stuff like that or try and be funny. just don't.
+♡ Sexual jokes or inappropriate behavior.

-♡ People who make fun of God, Jesus, or Christianity.
+♡ People who disrespect God, Jesus, or Christianity.

 ♡ People who make Joe Jackson jokes.
-I don't find them funny, so please don't make them around me.

-♡ Dry people.
-If I'm carrying the entire conversation, it probably won't last.

-♡ People around **13–15**.
-I prefer interacting with people who are **16+**.

-♡ People looking for someone to vent to or trauma dump on.
-Please talk to someone you know and trust or a mental health professional instead—I'm not comfortable being that person for people I don't know.

-♡ If our beliefs are constantly going to clash or become the focus of our conversations, we're probably not a good match to interact.
+♡ Dry conversationalists.

+♡ Anyone under **16**.

+♡ People looking to trauma dump or constantly argue about beliefs.

 ---

 ## ✧ 𝓐𝓫𝓸𝓾𝓽 𝓜𝓮

-₊˚⊹♡ I keep my personal life private, but I'm always happy to talk about music, interests, or anything fun.
+♡ I keep my personal life private.

-♡ Please don't press me for personal information.

-♡ Please don't trauma dump or trauma bond with me.
-I don't do that.

-♡ If you make me uncomfortable or continue crossing my boundaries, you'll be ignored or blocked.

 ♡ I **LOVE** Michael Jackson. 🤍

-♡ I definitely prefer **Roblox** over **Pony Town.** There's just not much to do there... or anything to do, for that matter. 😭
+♡ I definitely prefer **Roblox** over **Pony Town.** 😭

-♡ If we vibe, have good energy, and everything is chill, I don't mind sharing my Roblox user.
+♡ If we get along, I don't mind sharing my Roblox user.

-♡ I love discovering good music, so if you have recommendations, let me know. 🎵
+♡ I love discovering new music, so feel free to send recommendations.

 ♡ I only speak **English**.